rocky/python-decompile3/README.rst

 ------------

 If you want Python syntax verification of the correctness of the decompilation process, add the :code:`--syntax-verify` option.
-However since Python syntax changes, you should use this option if the bytecode is the right bytecode for the Python interpreter that will be checking the syntax.
+However, since Python syntax changes, you should use this option if the bytecode is the right bytecode for the Python interpreter that will be checking the syntax.

-You can also cross compare the results with another python decompiler like unpyc37_ .
+You can also cross-compare the results with another Python decompiler like unpyc37_ .
 Since they work differently, bugs here often aren't in that, and vice versa.

-There is an interesting class of these programs that is readily available give stronger verification: those programs that when run test themselves.
+There is an interesting class of these programs that is readily available to give stronger verification: those programs that, when run, test themselves.
 Our test suite includes these.

-And Python comes with another a set of programs like this: its test suite for the standard library.
+And Python comes with another set of programs like this: its test suite for the standard library.
 We have some code in :code:`test/stdlib` to facilitate this kind of checking too.